planetk/homebridge-vcontrold/README.md

 ### Accessories

 The plugin currently supports following differnt types of accessories.
-For each accessory a name, a type and a mapping to differen vcontrold commands needs to be defined.
+For each accessory a name, a type and a mapping to different vcontrold commands needs to be defined.

 The name of an accessory is up to your choice.
 The different types and there specific command mapping are described in the following chapters.